-Approaching the exams
+As the exams approach

 - Reduce other commitments like work or hobbies but keep enough to maintain good mental health. - Ensure that attendance is good.
-Medical appointments need to be outside school time (as far as possible) and please do not take holidays during term time. - Plan quality time off.
+Medical appointments need to be outside school time (as far as possible) and please do not take holidays during term time. - Plan quality time off and be aware of stress levels.